-eating blogging.
+Well, that was weird.
+I didn’t mean to take such a long vacation from healthyeating blogging.
 I promise I haven’t been eating junk the entire time I’ve been gone.
 I’ve simply been feeling uninspired in the kitchen.
 Does warm weather ever do that to you?
 Truth be told, I might not even have a recipe for you today if it weren’t for a friend’s Facebook status yesterday.
 It’s true, she wrote, “Will someone PLEASE make a popsicle that has vitamins and protein but still tastes good?
 Because it’s so stinkin’ hot that all I want to eat are popsicles,” and I took it as a personal challenge.

 My very first thought, for a protein rich popsicle, was custard.
 And I don’t mean anything complicated like actually making a custard and then freezing it, but rather that the concept behind a custard be present.

 And, so, I slowly whisked 2 cups of scaled skim milk into four cold and beaten eggs.
 I added 2 tablespoons of sugar(I added two for the kids, but would probably have only added one for myself) and whisked constantly over medium high heat until the mixture reached a low boil.
-Then, I quickly removed the mixture from the heat and added 1 tablespoon of molasses, 1 tablespoon of honey and 1 teaspoon of vanilla
+Then, I quickly removed the mixture from the heat and added 1 tablespoon of molasses, 1 tablespoon of honey and 1 teaspoon of vanilla.

 I blended the mixture thoroughly with 3 bananas, 1 cup of plain yogurt and 1 tablespoon of cocoa.
 The blended liquid was frothy, at first, so I let it sit for about ten minutes (and scooped the remaining froth from the top) before pouring it into the ice trays.
 I don’t have any fancy little popsicle makers (although they are now on my list), but I put a piece of foil over the tray to hold the popsicle sticks in place.
 And, well, it worked good enough for a practice run.